timescale/terraform-provider-timescale/docs/resources/service.md

 subcategory: ""
 description: |-
   A Service is a TimescaleDB instance.
+  Please note that when updating the vpc_id attribute, it is possible to encounter a "no Endpoint for that service id exists" error.
+  The change has been taken into account but must still be propagated.
+You can run "terraform refresh" shortly to get the updated data.
 ---

 # timescale_service (Resource)

 A Service is a TimescaleDB instance.

+Please note that when updating the vpc_id attribute, it is possible to encounter a "no Endpoint for that service id exists" error.
+The change has been taken into account but must still be propagated.
+You can run "terraform refresh" shortly to get the updated data.